"

 Specific Learning Objectives

-- Identify the foramina of the orbit and describe their contents.
+1. Identify the major foramina of the orbit and the structures which pass through them.

-- State the function and innervation of each of the extraocular muscles, including the levator palpebrae superioris muscle.
+2. Distinguish the extraocular muscles and describe the function and innervation of each, including the levator palpebrae superioris muscle.

-- Describe the H-test, including how it is used to isolate and test the integrity of each of the 3 cranial nerves that innervate the extraocular muscles.
+3. Describe the H-test, including how it is used to isolate and test the integrity of each of CN III, IV & VI.

-- Compare common clinical features associated with a lesion to cranial nerves III, IV, VI or their brainstem nuclei of origin.
+4. Compare common clinical features associated with a lesion to cranial nerves III, IV, VI, their anatomical pathways or brainstem nuclei of origin.

 Bones and Foramina of the Orbit